Climate Change: I get it! So what can I do??

 What can you do?

-- Meatless Mondays – try one day a week with no animal protein
+- Meatless Mondays – try 1-2 additional meals per week with no animal protein

 - Eat less (or no) red meat